Did you recently see a mystery PURPLE bird in Tennessee?

 - Females are plain brown with pale or brown eyes.
 They are dark brown on the wings and tail.
 They DO NOT have streaking, which differentiates them from female Red-winged Blackbirds.

-Look for Brewer’s Blackbirds in Tennessee in various habitats, such as marshes, forests, meadows, and grasslands.
+Look for Brewer’s Blackbirds in western Tennessee in various habitats, such as marshes, forests, meadows, and grasslands.
 These birds also adapt incredibly well to the presence of humans and are common in backyards, golf courses, parks, and agricultural areas.

 Brewer’s Blackbird Range Map